-Registrations are now open.
-View on the participation page here.
+Registrations are now open. more informations on the registration page.
 Participation fees represent a quarter of the global budget of the Gay Games.
 Pricing is also below past Gay Games and other world events.
 Entries for individual and team sports close on 30 June 2018.
 Any sport may close at an earlier date if the maximum capacity has been reached.
 Don’t miss out!
 Register now!

 The team managers should register themselves first and set up the team in the registration system.
 During this process, they can add email addresses of those they wish to invite to register as part of their team.
 If they do not have the email addresses of their team members at the time of registration, invitations can be sent at a later date via their ‘My Account’ portal.
 Alternatively, once the team has been set up in the registration system, individual team members can register and search for their existing team during the registration process.